mikependon/RepoDB.NET/pages/classes/queryfield.md

 #### Reusability

-We sometimes have a scenario to reuse the instance of query field to avoid creating multiple instance of the same expression.
-To reuse the instance, you have to call the `Reset()` method first.
+We sometimes have a scenario to reuse the instance of this class just to avoid creating the same expression.

+To reuse the instance, simply call the `Reset()` method.

 ```csharp
 using (var connection = new SqlConnection(connectionString))